A balanced, healthy diet for the mare provides the best start to a foal’s life. Find out more about feeding pregnant broodmares.

 Deficiencies and imbalances of calcium and phosphorus have been widely recognized as causes of DOD.
 Absolute intakes of calcium and phosphorus must not only be adequate, they must also be in an acceptable ratio to each other (ideally 1.8:1).
 If calcium intake is less than phosphorus intake (ratio less than 1:1), calcium absorption may be impaired.
 Even if the diet contains adequate calcium, excessive phosphorus intake may cause skeletal abnormalities (Schryver et al., 1971).
 This is of concern in rations containing high levels of grain.
 Excessive calcium levels are also of particular concern if the phosphorus level in the diet is not adequate.
 Lucerne hay is high in calcium compared to phosphorus (can be about 6:1), and attention should be paid to the calcium to phosphorus ratio of the entire ration when it is used as the primary roughage source.

 Balanced calcium, phosphorus and trace mineral supplementation is essential during pregnancy to compensate for soil and feed deficiencies and imbalances.
-This can be achieved by feeding both FERAMO EVERY HORSE or FERAMO with CHROMIUM and CAL-PLUS with BIOTIN.
-FERAMO EVERY HORSE and FERAMO with CHROMIUM are both vitamin and trace mineral supplements, while Cal-Plus contains 3 different forms of calcium plus the co-factors needed to enable the calcium to be taken up from the bowels and utilised within the body.
+This can be achieved by feeding FERAMO with CHROMIUM and CAL-PLUS with BIOTIN.
+FERAMO with CHROMIUM is a vitamin and trace mineral supplement, while Cal-Plus contains 3 different forms of calcium plus the co-factors needed to enable the calcium to be taken up from the bowels and utilised within the body.
 Supplementation will assist in maintaining appropriate mineral and vitamin supply during pregnancy and will help to reduce the risk of skeletal disease in foals.

 The consequences of prolonged deficiencies and excesses of some of the minerals and vitamins relevant to broodmares (and foals) are shown in the table below.